 Check your body temperature.
 If you are in doubt about your wellbeing, you can use our electronic thermometer to take your temperature.

 Keep the safe distance.
 Take note if the distance between you and another visitor or a Promoter is greater than 1.5 meters.

 Please adhere to the limit of people allowed in the exhibition space at the same time.

 Fill out the survey.
 It will help us adjust Biennale to your needs.

 We provide protective measures.
 Disinfectant is available on each floor.
 If need be, we can provide a disposable face mask.

 We take our temperatures before we start working.

 We introduced a limit of visitors.
-At any one time, the exhibition can be attended by 10 visitors, including 1 person in the featured enclosed space with the video presentation.
+At any one time, the venue can be attended by 10 visitors.

 The cloakroom and the coffee-and-tea corner are currently not in use.